A Guide to Allowance for Doubtful Accounts: Definition, Examples, and Calculation Methods

 On a company's books, AFDA is paired with bad debt expense.
 When collecting an invoice seems unlikely, AFDA is credited, and bad debt expense debited.

-In the course of business, companies face multiple risks.
+Allowance for doubtful accounts is essential for finance teams because, in the course of business, companies face multiple risks.
 Customers might short pay their invoices, raise disputes that delay payments, declare bankruptcy, etc.

 AFDA acts as a margin of safety for companies.
 It helps them acknowledge the risks inherent in collecting on account and present more realistic AR figures.
 In turn, these figures help CFOs efficiently project budgets and plan working capital needs.